OGGM/oggm/docs/installing-oggm.rst

 .. warning::

-    OGGM does not work on Windows.
+    **OGGM does not work on Windows.
+However there is a workaround available**.
 If you are using Windows 10, we recommend to install the free
-    `Windows subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_
+    `Windows subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_ (WSL)
     and install and run OGGM from there.
+Though we don't offer support for installation, documentation of a succesfull installation can be found :ref:`here <installing-oggm-windows>`.

 For most users we recommend to install Python and the package dependencies with the :ref:`conda package manager <conda-install>`,